-10 top wheelchair accessible attractions of the world
+Top accessible attractions of the world for wheelchair users

 Over the last few years, holidays for people with disabilities are seeing a boom across the world.
 Most destinations are making their top attractions accessible for all.
 Disabled travellers can plan a vacation to their favourite place easily.

 These are the 10 most popular attractions in the world that are wheelchair accessible.